 Don't switch your accounts to a new bank or move around your cash.
 Your lending institution will require you to produce recent bank statements for your accounts: checking, savings, money market, and other liquid assets.
 The lending institution wants to see a steady flow of your funds over the month, in the interest of avoiding fraud.
 Switching banks or transferring finances to another account - for whatever reason - could make it harder for the lender to verify your funds.

-Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-As a rule, your good faith deposit belongs to you, not the seller until the deal closes.
-Any earnest funds are to be applied to your expenses upon closing; a individual seller might not understand this.
-An attorney or other type of neutral party can hold onto your earnest money, or you may put it temporarily into a trust account until you close.
-If your sale falls through, the purchase contract should dictate to whom your earnest money should go.
+Don't give cash directly to your seller (generally in the case of of "for sale by owner") to be considered earnest money.
+As a rule, your good faith money belongs to you, not to the seller up until the deal closes.
+Although your FSBO seller may not know this, the earnest money should be used for the buyer's closing expenses.
+A neutral party, like an attorney can hold onto your earnest money, or you may put it temporarily into a trust account until you close.
+Should your home purchase fail, your purchase contract should document where the good faith funds should go.

 Got a Question?